 Upon reviewing the former program administrator's list of what should be reported, the diversion committee chair (chair) stated that a number of these components could be helpful.
-Because she also had never seen this memorandum before, the chair explained

-Due to personnel turnover and the lack of follow-up, some policies are never fully implemented or are forgotten over time. that she, along with the other committee members, would need to determine what measures would currently be most helpful.
+Because she also had never seen this memorandum before, the chair explained that she, along with the other committee members, would need to determine what measures would currently be most helpful.
 In addition, the committee may explore other program measures not described in this document, such as case managers' workloads.